-Method Used Changes Made Impact of Changes Exams, essays, papers, group projects, oral presentations.
-Launched a capstone seminar to provide closer, organized supervision of capstone students.
-Continue to monitor learning outcomes changes in the capstone.
-Student evaluations for the capstone Also we surveyed our mentors and our graduating seniors for feedback.
-Attempting to refine end-of- semester, common exams for intro classes. are uniformly high.
-Transformation of gateway courses to include service learning.
-Expanded links between our intro Classes and the thematic learning communities classes; integration of civic engagement opportunities.
-Discussion among faculty how best to evaluate student learning that includes significant components of service learning.
+Exams, essays.
+Launched a capstone seminar Continue to monitor learning papers, group projects, to provide closer, organized outcomes changes in the oral presentations. supervision of capstone capstone.
+Student students. evaluations for the capstone are uniformly high.
+Also we surveyed our mentors and our Attempting to refine end-ofgraduating seniors for semester, common exams for feedback. intro classes.
+Expanded links between our Transformation of Discussion among faculty intro Classes and the thematic gateway courses to how best to evaluate learning communities classes: include service student learning that integration of civic engagement learning. includes significant opportunities. components of service learning.